MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/reference/ps/get-akshcibillingstatus.md

 ---
-title: Get-AksHciBillingStatus for AKS on Azure Stack HCI
+title: Get-AksHciBillingStatus for AKS on Azure Stack HCI and Windows Server
 author: mattbriggs
 description: The Get-AksHciBillingStatus PowerShell command gets the billing status for the Azure Kubernetes Service on Azure Stack HCI deployment. ms.topic: reference